rovingpen/path-of-the-kings/chapter-05.md

 The latter was more probable, as he didn't find the slightest tinge of fun in the thought of spending time with that woman.

 Rationally he knew that he had no reason to be so wary of her and he loathed himself for that.
-Not even the mask she wore at school justified such distrust on his part, but when he was in her presence he never failed to feel like he was about.... to be burned... or frozen... or buried... or drowned... or blown away.
+Not even the mask she wore at school justified such distrust on his part, but when he was in her presence he never failed to feel like he was about... to be burned... or frozen... or buried... or drowned... or blown away.

 Sometimes everything at the same time.